ObamaCare Young Adults

 ObamaCare Young Adults Facts

-All Americans, including young adults, will have to obtain health coverage that starts by May 1st, 2014, if they can afford it, or get an exemption. (you must sign up by March 31st to meet this deadline) Here are some quick facts to help you understand what ObamaCare means for young adults:
+All Americans, including young adults, had to obtain health coverage that started by May 1st, 2014, if they could afford it, or get an exemption. (you must sign up by March 31st to meet this deadline) Here are some quick facts to help you understand what ObamaCare means for young adults: